All Episodes

 And he's here to talk to us about how he did do it.

-So how bad was the problem in terms of the tenth city when you were the mayor?
+So how bad was the problem in terms of the Tenth City when you were the mayor?

 Hey, Sean, good to be with you.

-Uh it was a big problem.
+It was a big problem.

-We had had a uh one of the social service agencies in the downtown area had a vacant lot next to them, and they decided to open up that lot for anybody that wanted to.
+We had had one of the social service agencies in the downtown area had a vacant lot next to him.

 It was a horrible situation.

-I I couldn't even tell hundreds, hundreds around the downtown.
+Hundreds, hundreds around the downtown.

-Okay, so tell tell us that walk us through it.
+Okay, so walk us through it.

-What do you do?
+What did you do?

 How'd you do it?